Oshin56565656/Smart-Fan-App/README.md

 ---

 > 💡 *This project integrates hardware control, real-time scheduling, and mobile development into a simple yet effective smart home utility.*
+>  💻 *Built with AI tools for code suggestions/debugging.*